patrick-llgc/Learning-Deep-Learning/paper_notes/monodepth2.md

 tl;dr: Three tricks to handle occlusion/dis-occlusion/relatively static objects/static scenes better.

 #### Overall impression
 Monodepth is on estimating depth using stereo pairs.
 This paper digs into videos.
 It is heavily influenced by the CVPR2017 paper [sfm learner](sfm_learner.md).
 The changes to losses are surprisingly simple, yet effective.
 In particular, the selecting of the min of many losses is very similar to the idea in [FSAF](fsaf_detection.md).

+This paper has a very solid code base which has become the foundation of many future works (such as [D3VO](d3vo.md)).

 #### Key ideas
 - Per pixel min reprojection loss: at each pixel, instead of averaging the reprojection loss, use the min of loss in all the images.
 This improves the sharpness of occlusion boundaries.